S3-working-group/s3-practical-guide/slides.md

 ---

-## # Adapt Patterns To Context
+## P5.1: Adapt Patterns To Context

 ![right,fit](img/agreements/adapt-pattern-to-context.png)

-* adapting and evolving s3 patterns is a hypothesis-driven process
+* adapting and evolving S3 patterns is a hypothesis-driven process
-* **shared understanding and buy-in is essential**: ensure everyone affected by adaptation is present or represented when creating and evolving the adaptation
+* ensure everyone affected by adaptation:
-* ensure you understand *why* you need to adapt the pattern
+    - understands why it is necessary to adapt the pattern
+    - is present or represented when doing so
 * use S3 principles as a guide for adaptation
-* ensure experiments with adaptation run long enough to learn about benefits and potential pitfalls
+* run experiments with adaptation for long enough to learn about benefits and potential pitfalls
-* consider feeding back valuable adaptations to the S3 community
+* consider sharing valuable adaptations with the S3 community

 ---

-## # Create a Pull-System For Organizational Change
+## P5.2: Create a Pull-System For Organizational Change

 Change things when there is value in doing so.